TelstraSuper has been supporting members’ retirement outcomes for more than three decades.

 You can learn more about Aware Super’s advice and guidance offering here.

-Like TelstraSuper, Aware Super provides annual super statements after the end of each financial year, however they don’t provide an annual Insurance Statement.
-You will be able to view your insurance from 11 May 2026 and at any time thereafter in Aware Super’s online member platform, Member Online, and in the Aware Super app.
+Like TelstraSuper, Aware Super provides annual super statements after the end of each financial year, however we don’t provide an annual Insurance Statement.
+You will be able to view your insurance in Member Online, and in the Aware Super app.

 Aware Super offers a Retirement Bonus when members transfer from accumulation to the retirement phase.
 However some of the eligibility criteria and calculations will differ from TelstraSuper’s arrangements: